 The City maintains an Aa2, or the third highest, bond rating from Moody's.
-The most recent bond rating (2020) notes the healthy financial reserves, stable operations and strong redevelopment activities.
-In 2016, Moody's Investor Services downgraded the City when it borrowed about \$50,000,000 to construct the Fridley Civic Campus, noting the concentration of the property tax base, elevated debt load and lower than average household incomes for the community.
+The most recent bond rating (2022) notes the healthy financial reserves, stable operations and strong redevelopment activities.

-Election Cycle 2016 2017 2018 2019 2021 Accuracy of Post Election Elected Not Selected for Audit Not Selected for Audit
+Election Cycle 2017 2018 2019 2021 2022 Accuracy of post election elected Not Selected for Audit Not Selected for Audit Not Selected for Audit Not Selected for Audit 100%

-Source: City Clerk's Office
+Source: City Clerk Division